desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 This section defines the terminology used in this document.

+CDS/CDNSKEY
+: This notation refers to CDS and/or CDNSKEY, i.e., one or both.

 Child
 : The entity on record that has the delegation of the domain from the Parent.

+Child DNS Operator
+: The entity that maintains and publishes the zone information for the Child DNS.

 Parent
 : The domain in which the Child in registered.

-Child DNS Operator
-: The entity that maintains and publishes the zone information for the Child DNS.

 Parental Agent
 : The entity that has the authority to insert DS records into the